bsmith89/longev-mgen/doc/submission.md

 from largely unstudied families of bacteria.
 In order to identify
-previously uncharacterized orthologous groups of genes, _de novo_ clustering [@Schloss2008] was carried out based on amino acid similarity of all putative genes found in the 8 novel MAGs, 30 previously generated MAGs, _M. intestinale_, four publicly available draft genomes from the family, and four reference _Bacteroidales_ (see Figure muri_comparison).
+previously uncharacterized orthologous groups of genes, _de novo_ clustering [@Schloss2008] was carried out based on amino acid similarity of all putative genes found in the 8 novel MAGs, 30 previously generated MAGs, _M. intestinale_, four publicly available draft genomes from the family, and four reference _Bacteroidales_ (see Figure 1).
 <!-- TODO: Add all available other genomes/MAGs to this analysis. -->
 The
 resulting clusters are referred to as operational protein families